carlosgj/ashcomm/README.md

 There's no reason it shouldn't run on a Windows system that has Python3 installed.

-ASHCOMM has a number of command line options, most of which are used to populate the RINEX report header.
+ashcomm.py has a number of command line options, most of which are used to populate the RINEX report header.
 The "runash.sh" shell script includes them all and can be used as a template.

 To run the program, type "ashcomm.py" followed by the desired options, or use the runash.sh shell script after customizing it for your needs.